francescov1/facebook-event-scraper/README.md

 ## Usage

-To use the Facebook Event Scraper, you need to provide the URL of the Facebook event page you want to scrape.
-Here's an example of how you can use the package to scrape the event details:
+To scrape Facebook events, provide an event URL or ID.
+Here's an example of how you can scrape event details:

 ```javascript
 import { scrapeFbEvent, scrapeFbEventFromFbid } from 'facebook-event-scraper';